|Name||ESG Portfolio Management|

 We felt our results were undermined by a lack of clear guidance in company reports (such as revenue splits) and research on taxonomy application.
 It was not simple to assess the taxonomy impact of the new environmentally-friendly feed plant in Scotland or the new efficient freshwater hatchery in Norway, as we could not link the SDG impacts to either concrete turnover assessments or to GHG and freshwater reduction estimates.

 We estimated that Mowi is around 20% aligned with the EU taxonomy.
 We scored 23% on positive impact but deducted 3% for the points discussed in the DNSH analysis.
 The portfolio weighting of Mowi equity and green bonds in our funds (SDG Evolution Flexibel and Mayence Fair Value Bond Fonds) is around 3%.
-Therefore, Mowi delivers to the portfolios a weighted overall EU taxonomy-alignment of 0.6%.
-In carrying out this exercise for every portfolio holding, we would add the individually aligned percentage for each fund and then calculate the total portfolio taxonomy alignment.
+Therefore, Mowi delivers to the portfolios a weighted overall EU Taxonomy-alignment of 0.6%.
+In carrying out this exercise for every portfolio holding, we would add the individually aligned percentage for each position and then calculate the total portfolio taxonomy alignment.